 8 Great Tools & Tips for Post Marathon Recovery

-This marathon season is already under way with the 2020 United Airlines NYC Half.
+This marathon season is already underway with the 2020 United Airlines NYC Half.
 If you are an avid runner, you probably have already checked out the Marathon Season Calendar!
 Spring will be upon us soon and it is the perfect weather for a long run and some serious training.
-It is difficult to decide which race you should enter, and therefore, many people find themselves entering multiple races with goals of breaking their PR (personal record).
+It is difficult to decide which race you should enter.
+Many people find themselves entering multiple races with goals of breaking their PR (personal record).

 Marathon training can be grueling at times, but as long as your body holds up and you avoid running injuries, you will keep running the distance until you reach your goals!
 Therefore, it is important that you prioritize your time and fit in some health self-care activities to keep you feeling good.
 This includes physical therapy!
 Every runner should have a physical therapist as part of their “team” in order to provide expert tips on how to recover from a marathon.
 This therapist also assists with general injuries and concerns during training.

 Physical therapists have many tools available to keep your body healthy and keep you on your feet.
-Below are 8 great muscle recovery tools and tips for marathon season.
+Below are 8 great tips for recovery for runners during marathon season.

 1. AntiGravity Treadmill: